bookingactivities/booking-activities/readme.txt

 * Tweak - Add {user_phone} tag to display the user phone number in notifications
 * Tweak - Change the error message for non logged in users trying to book a restricted event
 * Fix - Events spreading over two loading intervals were not displayed (calendar editor, booked events, grouped events)
-* Fix - Unselecting an occurence of a repeated event in calendar editor was unselecting all occurences
+* Fix - Unselecting an occurrence of a repeated event in calendar editor was unselecting all occurrences
 * Fix - Don't display bookings made on events belonging to a deleted calendars
 * Fix - Incorrect custom actions buttons labels (cancel and refund) for booking groups
 * Fix - 0 should be plural